We are dedicated to promoting a healthy lifestyle for our employees, and encourage all team members to participate in our company wellness program.

 Hoosier Energy Cooperative Academy online training

 Team members can pursue individual learning and training in our online hub of video-based learning resources.
+Hoosier Energy also offers instructor-led workshops covering a variety of topics, including leadership development, skill improvement and advanced and executive level career development training opportunities.

 Team members who wish to pursue higher education programs have the opportunity to participate in our tuition reimbursement program.

 The central hub for our power delivery professionals is located on 90 acres in Owen County at the Hoosier Energy Power Delivery Operations Center.
-There, planning engineers, communication engineers, system control and the warehouse and maintenance personnel ensure the backbone of the Hoosier Energy power network is reliable, safe and well maintained.
+There, planning engineers, communication engineers, and the warehouse and maintenance personnel ensure the backbone of the Hoosier Energy power network is reliable, safe and well maintained.

 Satellite work centers represent the “spokes” that keep the power flowing along 1,700 interconnected miles of transmission line.